 (Except for modeling, I did a lot of modeling for the brand.
 This was our homepage image on launch day.)

 I was talking a lot with Israel Martinez at the time (my last name wasn't Martinez then).
 He was fascinated with my entrepreneurial ambition and told me things like, "you're beautiful in every way."
 We were falling in love, and I would move back to NYC sooner than I planned.
 After all, I wasn't taking a salary and living away from home requires money.
 I did it.
 Going back to New York, I was fortunate to rent a 60 sq feet room for less than $500/month in Astoria.
 Back in Iowa, my mom took over shipping the orders for me.
 Moms are the best.
 She faithfully drove to the post office for years to come.

 April 2011: Connecting to Nepal

 I toured Virginia Beach, VA to put on an Elegantees fashion show with the IJM student chapter at Regent.
-While there, the students introduced me to a man from Nepal named Ramesh Sapkota.
-He spoke about the anti-trafficking work he's been doing for 20+ years.
-At the time, his organization was rescuing over 20,000 women and children out of trafficking each year in Nepal and India.
-I wanted to tell him, "Ramesh, when my business starts making a profit, I want to donate to you."
-But before I spoke, Ramesh shared a vision to transform Nepal by reducing poverty.
+While there, the students introduced me to a man from Nepal.
+He spoke about the anti-trafficking work he's been doing.
+I wanted to tell him, "When my business starts making a profit, I want to donate to you."
+But before I spoke, he shared a vision to transform Nepal by reducing poverty.
 It's the primary reason trafficking happens in the first place.
-He had determination to open a sewing facility, and that filled me with awe.
 For the first time, I felt a connection the people over products.
 I realized that fair-wage employment is more beneficial in the long run in fighting trafficking than gifting money in a charitable way.
 It redirected my business dream to focus on providing economic opportunities.